 76ers' Jonah Bolden: Cleared to play

-Bolden (knee) will play Saturday against the Nets, Serena Winters of NBC Sports Philadelphia reports.
+Bolden (knee) will play in Game 2 on Monday against Brooklyn, Serena Winters of NBC Sports Philadelphia reports.

-Bolden has been dealing with left knee soreness, but it won't prevent him from playing in Game 1.
-Joel Embiid (knee) is listed as doubtful, so Bolden could see increased run.
+Bolden was considered probable leading up to the contest, so this update is unsurprising.
+He'll look to become more of a factor in the second game of the series after being held to two points in five minutes Saturday in Game 1.

 More News